 In an ordinary breach of contract case, where the case goes to court, money is usually paid by the breaching party to the other party, representing the losses caused by the breach.
-For example, the amount of money paid by the breaching party in the event of breach of a non-competition provision, may be measured as the amount of money that was diverted from the complaining company to the new company because of such diversion.
+The amount of money paid by the breaching party in the event of breach of a non-competition provision, may be measured as the amount of money that was diverted from the complaining company to the other company because of such diversion.

-Another common “or else” provision for a non-solicitation violation is payment by the violator, of “liquidated damages” (a set amount) such as 150% of a poached worker’s annual salary, a specific dollar amount for each violation of a non-competition agreement.
-The violator may also be subject to “injunctive relief,” which refers to a court order (injunction) ordering the violator not do something, like “immediately cease contacting their salespeople and offering them jobs.”
+Another common “or else” provision for a non-solicitation violation is payment by the violator, of “liquidated damages” (a set amount) such as 150% of a “poached” worker’s annual salary, a specific dollar amount for each violation of a non-competition agreement.
+The violator may also be subject to “injunctive relief,” which refers to a court order (injunction) ordering the violator not do something, like “immediately cease contacting the company’s salespeople and offering them jobs.”

 Penalty provisions written into the contract can be very broad as well.
 A typical provision may say something like: If you breach any of these provisions, then the Company shall be entitled to injunctive relief, in addition to any other remedies available under the law.

-This leaves the dollar amount of damages wide open, which can result in multi-million-dollar settlements, so it is best not to get involved in any solicitation activities when forbidden by the contract you’ve signed.
+This leaves the dollar amount of damages wide open in breach of contract cases, which can result in multi-million-dollar settlements, so it is best not to get involved in any solicitation activities when forbidden by the contract you’ve signed.

 Non-Competition Agreements – “Don’t work for our competitors.”